 Nuclear crisis averted, Redemption closes somewhat abruptly with Lex and Tim paying a visit to John Hammond’s final resting place — where Tim, having had it returned to him by Dr. Backer, lays the ball of amber.

-Recalling the beautiful speech at the end of The Lost World, I couldn’t help but hear the echo of a piano in my memory.
+I couldn’t help but hear the echo of a piano, playing a certain theme, in my memory.

 With everything said and done, I don’t quite know what to make of Redemption.

 I knew, going in, that it was going to be a little ‘out there’, and while it certainly had a decent moment or two in amongst the madness, I found it to be at its best when — whether intentionally or not — referencing the events of stories other than its own, towards which I feel decidedly ambivalent.
 For me, it just didn’t manage to sell itself as a plausible follow-up to the events of the films.
 Its characters — though I did enjoy Lex being something of a badass — didn’t seem like natural evolutions of their former selves.
 And then, of course, there’s the distinctly uninspired presentation.

 It had been my intention to take a similar, issue-by-issue approach when covering the remainder of IDW’s JP exploits; now, however, I’m not so sure.
-I think it might, perhaps, be better to read the various issues of the two remaining stories — The Devils in the Desert and Dangerous Games — and summarise my thoughts on them in a single, lengthy post for each.
+I think it might, perhaps, be better to read the various issues of the two remaining stories — The Devils in the Desert and Dangerous Games — and summarise my thoughts on them in a single post for each.